 - Taiwan Generic Pharmaceutical Association (TGPA-Taiwan)

-- In addition, the generic medicines associations of Australia, Brazil and Mexico are Associate Members
+- In addition, the generic medicines associations of Australia, Mexico, Malaysia, Saudi Arabia, and Brazil are Associate Members